MichelleMcConville/11-note-taker/README.md

 ## Description

-A simple Node CLI application that can be used to write, save, and delete notes
+A simple application that can be used to write, save, and delete notes

 ## Table of Contents ✨